Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 If ML is added later, more detailed records will be needed.

-For each decision step, we may record:
+For each game turn and decision step, we may record:

 State: